CasperHK/Coloradient-UI/README.md

 # Coloradient-UI
-A set of react component implementing Coloradient UI.
+A set of react components implementing Coloradient UI.